Anuj-Codes/Fake_News_Article_Detection_Case_Study/README.md

 # Business problem
 This case study is about fake news detection and developing a machine learning program to identify when an article might be fake news.
-This is one of the kaggle problem named as Fake News Build a system to identify unreliable news articles Kaggle url :-https://www.kaggle.com/competitions/fake-news/overview
+This is one of the kaggle problem named as Fake News Build a system to identify unreliable news articles.

+Kaggle url :-https://www.kaggle.com/competitions/fake-news/overview

 # ML formulation of the business problem